dottenad/reviewgenieknowledgebase/docs/items/what-is-an-item.md

 ---
-title: "What Is An Item?"
+title: "What is an Item?"
 sidebar_position: 1
 ---

-# What Is An Item?
+# What is an Item?

 <div style={{ position: "relative", paddingBottom: "56.25%", height: 0, overflow: "hidden", marginBottom: "20px", }}>
   <iframe